github/opensource.guide/docs/content-model.md

 - **Title** - should begin with a noun describing the information that's being referenced, followed by how you'd use that thing.
 For example, "Countries that support SMS for two-factor authentication".

-It's always a good idea to link a referential article to a tactical or conceptual article, even if that's in the **Further reading** section at the end of the article.
+It's always a good idea to link a referential article to a tactical or conceptual article.